Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 no shutdown

-An operator must repeat the configuration for the remaining interfaces that are attached to servers hosting vND.
+You must repeat the configuration for the remaining interface(s) attached to the server(s) hosting vND.

 Deployment Modes and Design for SAN Fabrics

-When NDFC is enabled with the SAN Controller persona selection, the resultant application can then be employed for managing and monitoring SAN Fabrics.
+When NDFC is enabled with the SAN Controller persona selected, the resulting application can then be employed for managing and monitoring SAN Fabrics.
 This includes the ability to enable SAN Insights for deep analytics via streaming telemetry.
-SAN fabrics typically comprise the Cisco MDS family of switches that support SAN traffic over the Fiber Channel.
-Recall that for NDFC SAN Controller deployments, both a single and a 3-node vND/pND deployments are supported.
-Refer to NDFC Verified Scalability Guide for more details on the supported scale especially with SAN Insights.
+SAN fabrics typically comprise the Cisco MDS family of switches that support SAN traffic over the Fibre Channel.
+Recall that for NDFC SAN Controller deployments, both a single and a 3-node vND/pND deployment are supported.
+Refer to the NDFC Verified Scalability Guide for more details on the supported scale, especially with SAN Insights.

 Deploying SAN Controller on pND